 Natura 2000 represents an area equivalent in size to France, Germany, and Italy combined.

-— including certain types of mining, business, and agriculture — is allowed in the network.
+The Natura 2000 network is not made up of strictly protected parks or preserves, but rather encompasses lands harboring threatened or endangered landscapes and species.
+As a result, some commercial activity — including certain types of mining, business, and agriculture — is allowed in the network.
 (Traditional agricultural practices, for example, are seen as positive for biodiversity and are permissible in the reserves, whereas large-scale industrial agriculture is generally not.)
 Natura 2000 now protects mixed forests in Romania, heathlands in Germany, bogs in Sweden, and desert-like vegetation in Spain, among other landscapes and marine areas.
 Despite Germany’s high density of industry, farms, and cities, 15 percent of the country is included in the Natura 2000 network.

 According to the EU commission, the network has grown from 47.5 million acres in the mid-1990s to seven times that size today, representing an area equivalent in size to France, Germany, and Italy combined.
 Nine percent of Natura 2000 reserves are larger than 25,000 acres, like the Sierra Norte reserve in southern Spain, which covers more than 700,000 acres.
 Other areas are only a few acres in size, owing to the fragmented nature of Europe’s landscape.

 Any actions that endanger protected species or impact vegetation types negatively are generally outlawed.
 Before a building or infrastructure project is approved or farming operations can be extended, authorities ask for proof that protected species and habitats will not be damaged or that damage will be reversed through ecological restoration.
 In Germany, for example, an extra tunnel had to be built for a new motorway — at a cost of more 44 million euros ($48 million) — to protect newts.